Blottentots

 At first glance, it is perhaps surprising the small San Francisco firm of Elder & Shepard should publish this volume, especially since New York City, the undisputed center of American publishing, was so close to the Exposition.
 This was probably due to Morgan Shepard’s Santa Barbara connections, perhaps his sister-in-law Katherine Putnam, author of Wayfarers in Italy.

 The cover and title page feature a tomoye design, though the tomoye has no connection with the poem or the Exposition.
-The tomoye had only recently been chosen as a sort of “logo” by Elder & Shepard, and they were clearly trying hard to establish their brand.
+The tomoye had only recently been chosen as a logo by Elder & Shepard, and they were clearly trying to establish their brand.

 Rogers died in Santa Barbara in 1912 from complications of an appendicitis operation.